sinch/docs/docs/voice/voice-rest-api/voice-rest-api-calling-api.md

 This is a protected resource and requires an [application signed request](doc:using-rest#application-signed-request) or [basic auth](doc:using-rest#basic-authorization).

 There are currently three types of callouts that are supported: conference callouts, text-to-speech callouts and custom callouts.
 The custom callout is the most flexible, but text-to-speech and conferece callouts whereas conference and text-to-speech callouts are more convinient.

+### HTTP headers in callout requests

+All types of callout requests support specifying custom HTTP headers that will be forwarded to the customer's backend.
+The HTTP header keys need to start with `X-CB-` (case-insensitive) and have the following limitations:
+- The header key must not contain a line-break character;
+- The header value must contain only ASCII characters within the range [0x20; 0x7e];
+- The header key length is limited to 32 characters, including the `X-CB-` prefix;
+- The header value length is limited to 128 characters;
+- The maximum allowed custom header count is 5.
+If more headers are specified in the request, the Sinch platform will take the first 5 and discard the rest.
+This will not cause a validation error.

 ### Conference Callout